Supernova4422/Light-Show-Toolkit-/README.md

 ## Available Operations
 >Operations can be applied to a command, changing their functionality

 >Within the LS file format, a command preceeded by '+' denotes "add", '-' denotes "Subtract", nothing denotes "Set"

-Set Operator (Default)
+### Set Operator (Default)
-    For Colour, will SET the colour to the given value for each "Currently Selected Group" For Group, will SET the "Currently Selected Group" to the given value For FunctionName, will run every function
+    -For Colour, will SET the colour to the given value for each "Currently Selected Group" -For Group, will SET the "Currently Selected Group" to the given value -For FunctionName, will run every function

-Add operator
+### Add operator
-    For Colour, will ADD the colour to each light individually For Group, will ADD the group to the currently selected group For FunctionName, will run every command with the + operator Subtract Operator
+    -For Colour, will ADD the colour to each light individually -For Group, will ADD the group to the currently selected group -For FunctionName, will run every command with the + operator
+### Subtract Operator
-    The opposite for each
+    -The opposite for each

-#General Principle of changing a light's colour:
+## General Principle of changing a light's colour:

 To change the colour of a light,
   FIRST you set the "Current Groups" to the light.